Learning to Interpret Weight Differences in Language Models: Related work

 \textbf{Backdoors and trojans.} A key application of \Dit{} and methods for solving \WeightDiffQA{} is detecting and describing neural backdoors~\citep{gu2019badnetsidentifyingvulnerabilitiesmachine}, trojans~\citep{liu2018trojaning}, data poisoning~\citep{biggio2013poisoningattackssupportvector,carlini2024poisoningwebscaletrainingdatasets}, and latent knowledge more generally~\citep{christiano2021ELK}.
 Past competitions on detecting trojans / backdoors in LLMs have primarily focused on inverting the trigger to a known target behavior~\citep{maloyan2024trojandetectionlargelanguage,rando2024competitionreportfindinguniversal}, with optimization-based methods like GCG~\citep{zou2023gcg} often yielding good results.
 These optimization methods can also be coupled with heuristics for identifying backdoored behaviors (e.g. consistently high confidence outputs~\citep{shen2025bait,wang2025confguardsimpleeffectivebackdoor}) to detect backdoors even when the target behavior is unknown.
 However, such heuristics are not always reliable.
 In contrast, our \Dit{} method works even when the target behavior is completely unknown and does not conform to simple heuristics.
 As stated in \Cref{sec:cant-report-trigger} though, \Dit{} struggles to invert triggers, making it a complement rather than a replacement for trigger-inversion techniques.

 \textbf{Reliable evaluation of interpretability methods.} One of our motivations for studying the problem of \WeightDiffQA{} is that the problem can be reliably evaluated by generating synthetic weight diffs with known properties (see \Cref{sec:problem-statement}).
 This property is shared by the trojan / backdoor detection competitions run by \citet{karra2020trojaisoftwareframeworkopensource}, \citet{casper2024satml24cnninterpretability}, \citet{maloyan2024trojandetectionlargelanguage}, and \citet{rando2024competitionreportfindinguniversal}.
 This property is also shared by the auditing game of \citet{marks2025auditinglanguagemodelshidden}, with the key distinction that their game disallows access to the original un-finetuned model.
-Finally, synthetically constructing networks with known properties for the purpose of testing interpretability methods is also a key motivation behind the TRACR~\citep{lindner2023tracrcompiledtransformerslaboratory} and ALTA~\citep{shaw2025altacompilerbasedanalysistransformers} projects.
+Synthetically constructing networks with known properties for the purpose of testing interpretability methods is also a key motivation behind the TRACR~\citep{lindner2023tracrcompiledtransformerslaboratory} and ALTA~\citep{shaw2025altacompilerbasedanalysistransformers} projects.
+Finally, \citet{li2025naturallanguagedescriptionsmodel} cautions that many existing evaluation methods for \textit{activation verbalization} may not properly measure access to privileged internal knowledge of models.
+Our setup bypasses this issue because any information about a weight-diff must be by construction privileged internal knowledge.